-The workspace dashboard is the first screen that a Backstage user will see when they access a workspace, and serves as a starting point when adding content and building up or managing a workspace.
+The workspace dashboard is the first screen that you will see when you access a workspace, and can serve as a starting point when adding content and building up or managing a workspace.

-This section we will provide an overview of the various components of the dashboard, for your reference.
+This article will provide an overview of the various components of the dashboard.

 Starting from left to right and top to bottom, the workplace dashboard displays:

 - The workspace main menu.
 This includes the main functionalities that can be accessed in the workspace, grouped into main categories.
 More information on this is provided below in the Workspace main menu section.

 - The number of app users (participants) invited to the workspace, and the number of activated users.
 Clicking here will display the Users module of the workspace.

 More information on this is provided in the Adding app users to the workspace article.